- Sustainability TOP

 Management Structure

-Isuzu builds the QA system illustrated below with the aim of fully meeting its social and quality responsibilities as a manufacturer.
-Led by the Quality Assurance Division, all companies of the Isuzu Group work together to enhance our product quality.
-The Senior Division Executive of Quality Assurance Division chairs a monthly meeting of the Quality Assurance & Customer Satisfaction Improvement Committee (Quality Assurance & CS Committee), where the senior management of all divisions discuss and share information on quality-related facts and CS improvement so that the Committee can monitor how the divisions operate their quality management structures.
-The outcomes are shared to drive forward the quality assurance activities of the business divisions.
+Isuzu builds the quality assurance (QA) system illustrated below with the aim of fully meeting its social and quality responsibilities as a manufacturer.
+Led by the Quality Assurance Division, all companies of the Isuzu Group work together to enhance product quality.
+The Senior Division Executive of the Quality Assurance Division chairs a monthly meeting of the Quality Assurance & Customer Satisfaction Improvement Committee (Quality Assurance & CS Committee), where the senior management of all divisions discuss and share information on quality-related facts and CS improvement so that the Committee can monitor how the divisions operate their quality management structures.
+The outcomes are shared to drive forward the QA activities of the business divisions.

 By giving priority to quality in everything, Isuzu creates products that fully satisfy our customers and contribute to society, aiming to grow as a corporate group rich in humanity.
 To ensure the quality of Isuzu's products and services, it is important that we work carefully in each of the different stages of the value chain surrounding our products and services.
 We build readiness to assure quality in each of the different stages, including development, procurement, manufacturing and market launch, and manage the process accordingly.
 Through this, Isuzu ensures that its products and services fully satisfy customers.
 In the event that a customer has trouble with an Isuzu vehicle, we are organizationally ready to provide service and service parts to facilitate a quick recovery.